matijakevic/lordbornebot/README.md

    2. Leaving it unset marks that config.json file is in the directory where you run the bot.
 3. `cargo run` to run the bot.

+### Middleware system
+1. Implement middleware::Middleware trait for some type (struct for example).
+2. Construct and add your type (Boxed) to middleware list inside init_middleware function in main.rs.

+## Middleware
+- Filter - for filtering messages that may violate Twitch ToS / chat rules.

-## Module system
+### Module system
 1. Implement modules::Module trait for some type (struct for example).
-2. Construct and add your type (Boxed) using init_modules function in main.rs.
+2. Construct and add your type (Boxed) to module list inside init_modules function in main.rs.

 ## Modules
+- AFK module - utility module for notifying other chatters that some chatter is AFK.
-- Points - amodule for querying user's points.
+- Points - a module for querying user's points.
 - Gamble - a module for points gambling.
 - Shape module (WIP) - a module for receiving points on successfully created shape in chat.
 - RPG module (WIP) - a large game module for MMORPGish dungeon experience.